NgFEP/NexusMD/README.md

      ```bash
      cd .\out\build\
      ```
+   - Make sure to clean the build folder If it has files from previous attempts:

-   - Run the following command to generate the build files:
+   - From ...\out\build directory Run the following command to generate the build files:
      ```bash
      cmake ../../.
      ```

 6. **Build the Project**:
    - Open the generated `NexusMD.sln` file located in the `out/build` folder.
-   - Ensure the solution configuration is set to **Release** (not Debug).
+   - Ensure the solution configuration is set to **Release** (not Debug!).
    - In the Solution Explorer:
      * Right-click on `ALL_BUILD` and select `Build`.

 7. **Switch Solution Explorer View**:
    - Change the Solution Explorer view to "Folder View":
      * Click the "Switch between solution and available views" button (top-left corner of the Solution Explorer).
+     * Click on Folder view.

 8. **Install Required Python Packages**:
-   - Open the terminal again and navigate to the main folder.
+   - Open the terminal one more time.
+   - Install pip
+     ```bash
+     python -m pip install --upgrade pip
+     ```
    - Install the following Python packages:
      ```bash
      pip install setuptools wheel cython
      ```

 9. **Build and Install the NexusMD Library**:
+   - navigate to the main folder **NexusMD**.
    - Run the following commands in the terminal:
      ```bash
      python setup.py build -cmingw32